sincerelysofi/ns-abonnement/README.md

 * the number of times you plan on traveling on this route each week during peak hours
 * the number of weeks per month

+After that, it returns a table of costs for each subscription sorted by ascending price.
+This way, you can decide which subscription to buy!

 ## Usage

 ```bash
 python ns.py
 ```

+## Dependences
+* tabulate
+* pandas